shivam6497/Job-Application-Tracker-API/server/README.md

 npm install
 ```

-2. Create a `.env` file in the project root using `.env.example` as a guide.
+2. Create a `.env` file in the server root.

 3. Start the development server: